AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-add-extensions.md

 ---
-title: Add Extensions to a mobile Launch property
+title: Add Extensions to a Mobile Launch property
 description: Learn how to add extensions to a mobile Launch property.
 This lesson is part of the Implementing the Experience Cloud in Mobile iOS Swift Applications tutorial.
 seo-description:
-seo-title: Add Extensions to a mobile Launch property
+seo-title: Add Extensions to a Mobile Launch property
 solution: Experience Cloud
 ---